Santosh2611/Computational-Electromagnetics/README.md

-# Computational-Electromagnetics
 Demonstration of the mini-lab component activities conducted for the course of Computational Electromagnetics (19CCE203).
+Small scale electromagnetic situations were implemented employing MATLAB.
+It provides the basic skills required to understand, develop, and design various engineering applications involving electromagnetic fields.
+It also lays the foundations of electromagnetism and its practice in modern communications such as wireless, guided wave principles such as fiber optics and electronic electromagnetic structures.